 PhD Student

-Ian grew up on the shores of Long Island Sound in Connecticut.
+Ian was born in a tide pool on the shores of Long Island Sound.
 He earned his BS in Biology at Queen’s University and his MPS in Natural Resources and the Environment at Cornell University.
 Ian is broadly interested in native plant conservation from the species scale to the landscape scale.
-His previous work was on the restoration ecology of a rare perennial herb in the Finger Lakes region of New York.
-His current research is focused on the functional resilience of native plant communities in the context of changing climate and land use, with the goal of informing thoughtful, research-driven land stewardship.
+His master’s work was on the restoration ecology of a rare perennial herb in the Finger Lakes region of New York.
+His current research is focused on the resilience of plant communities in the context of changing climate and disturbance regimes, with the goal of informing thoughtful, research-driven land stewardship.

 Elwin Jay “EJ” Salac